Riverscapes/RCAT/docs/Documentation/Version_2.0/RCAT/5-ConfinementTool.md

 category: RCAT
 ---

 The Confinement Tool calculates an index of confinement by dividing the bankfull channel width by the valley bottom width at each reach.
+The output from this tool is needed to run the [Riparian Condition Assessment Tool]({{ site.baseurl }}/Documentation/Version_2.0/RCAT/6-RCA)

 ## Parameters

 ![ConfinementTool]({{ site.baseurl }}/assets/images/ConfinementTool_interface_2.0.PNG)

-- **Select RVD network**: Select output network from the RVD tool.
+- **Select RVD network**: Select output shapefile from the [RVD tool]({{ site.baseurl }}/Documentation/Version_2.0/RCAT/3-RVD).
 - **Select valley bottom polygon**: Select input valley bottom polygon.
-- **Select bankfull channel polygon**: Select polygon output from the Bankfull Channel tool.
+- **Select bankfull channel polygon**: Select polygon output from the [Bankfull Channel tool]({{ site.baseurl }}/Documentation/Version_2.0/RCAT/4-BankfullChannelTool).
-- **Select output folder for run**: Output folder for this run of RCAT, where intermediates and outputs will be saved.
+- **Select output folder for run**: Output folder for this run of RCAT, where intermediates and outputs will be saved, in format "Outputs/Output_01".
 - **Name confinement network output**: Name for output network including confinement fields.

 > NOTE: The confinement tool relies heavily on *accurate* bankfull channel and valley bottom inputs.
 These inputs should be cross-verified using aerial imagery/basemaps or field knowledge before running this tool.